NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 ### FuncX Endpoint Configuration

 FuncX endpoints are defined in the `fx_endpoints` entry.
+See the FuncX [Documentation](https://funcx.readthedocs.io/en/latest/) for more information on how to setup and define your own endpoints.

 ```yaml
 fx_endpoints: